The Folly: fourth arc

-Then again, it is not really a social faux pas to have seen a ghost…more a feather in the cap, in a number of circles.
+Then again, it is not really a social faux pas to have seen a ghost…more a feather in the cap, to a number of circles.

-You mean to say, by rights he’d have gone at once, to tell a friend.
+You mean to say, by rights he’d have gone at once, told a friend.

 Of taking the piss.